Below is the list of Best Kids Bow and Arrow

 Arrows have suction cup tip

-Disney Store Brave Merida Archery Bow and Arrow has arrows with suction cup tips.
+Disney Store Brave Merida Archery Bow and Arrow have arrows with suction cup tips.
 It is very safe to use while your kids can still practice their archery skills very effectively.
 The suction cup tips will not bring harm or cause major injuries to the kids involved.
+It’s another perfect bow and arrow for kids.

 Can a 6-year-old kid use this bow?